Weather in Ireland in April

 Things to do in Ireland in April

 Here are a few of best things to do in Ireland in April.
-These come in addition to spending time in the best pubs in Ireland for traditional music, which is always an experience to write home about!
+These come in addition to spending time in the best bars in Ireland for traditional music, which is always an experience to write home about!

 Visit the National Museum of Ireland – Country Life